otjrocks/Breakout/README.md

  * Assumptions or Simplifications:
     * My version of breakout deviates from the original design in many ways, however I assume that most people will be able to pick up how to play quickly after reading the "How to Play" section.
-    * The mechanics for how lives is specifically different than the original game.
+    * The mechanics for how lives are handled is specifically different than the original game.
       * Unlike the original game, a life is not defined as receiving a single ball and ending when the ball reaches the floor.
       * In my game, a "life" starts with a shooter that is loaded with a predefined number of balls.
 You lose a life when you shoot the balls out of the  shooter and all the balls that are dispensed reach the bottom of the screen.
       * All power ups that add or remove balls do not actually impact the balls that are current in play, but rather add or decrease the number of balls that are in the shooter for your next life.